 In the meantime, these FAQs will help answer your questions.

 I understand I have to complete some required forms.
 Where can I find them and when are they due?

 Several forms are required for participation.
-Participant forms are due by May 15th (Please request any extension to the payment and forms deadline.
-June 1 is the last day for an extension.)
+Participant forms are due by June 1.
 Completed forms can be found on the landing page of your parent/guardian account LOGIN.
 Or they are downloadable here.
 They can be uploaded directly to your account.
 They can also be scanned and emailed to: firstname.lastname@example.org, or faxed to: 866-924-6272.
 Alternatively, completed medical and liability forms can be mailed to: